U.N. climate talks fracture over future of carbon markets

 In a separate strand of the talks, governments failed to make much progress on efforts to launch a platform to help set common standards and accounting rules for reducing emissions and tie together national and regional emissions trading schemes.

-Separate text listing elements of such a platform, referred to a "Framework for Various Approaches", was promoted by a group of richer nations including United States and Japan, which are both designing their own programs to use foreign carbon credits.
+Separate text listing elements of such a platform, referred to as a "Framework for Various Approaches", was promoted by a group of richer nations including United States and Japan, which are both designing their own programmes to use foreign carbon credits.

 But this was removed after meeting resistance from developing nations, which first want rich governments to take on deeper emission reduction targets at home.

-Note: (This story corrects paragraph 9 which wrongly said CDM credits could be offset by developing countries)